Medicare Part D — Prescription Drug Coverage

 What is Medicare Part D prescription drug coverage?

-As a Medicare beneficiary, you don’t automatically get prescription drug coverage.
+As a Medicare beneficiary, you don’t automatically get Medicare Part D prescription drug coverage.
 This Medicare Part D coverage is optional, but can be valuable if you take medications.
-If you don’t sign up when you’re first eligible, you might have to pay a late enrollment penalty if you decide to enroll later.
+If you don’t sign up for Medicare Part D Coverage when you’re first eligible, you might have to pay a late-enrollment penalty if you decide to enroll later.

-Many people are automatically enrolled in Original Medicare, Part A and Part B, when they reach 65 years of age or have certain disabilities.
-But Original Medicare doesn’t cover your medications (except those you may receive as a hospital inpatient or, in some cases, outpatient).
+Many people are automatically enrolled in Original Medicare, Part A and Part B, when they reach 65 years of age.
+But you may not realize that Original Medicare doesn’t cover most of your medications (except those you may receive as a hospital inpatient or, in some cases, outpatient).
+Medicare Part B covers certain prescription drugs that you get in an outpatient setting, like a doctor’s office.
+However, these tend to be the kind of medications that you need a doctor to give you, like infusion drugs.

 When can I sign up for Medicare Part D coverage?

-What’s the coverage gap, and how can I avoid it?
+What’s the Medicare Part D coverage gap (“donut hole”), and how can I avoid it?

-The coverage gap refers to the point when you and your prescription drug plan or Medicare Advantage Prescription Drug plan have spent a certain total amount on your prescriptions; at this point, you’ve reached your initial coverage limit.
-Now you’re in what’s known as the coverage gap, or “donut hole.”
 During this phase of your Part D benefits, you pay a higher portion of your prescription drug costs.
-After you’ve spent a certain amount, you’ll reach the catastrophic coverage phase, and you’ll pay only a small copayment or coinsurance for your medications for the rest of the year.
+After you’ve spent a certain amount, you’ll reach the catastrophic coverage phase, and you’ll pay only a small copayment or coinsurance for your covered medications for the rest of the year.
+You can take a look at this article to learn more about the specific costs you may have if you enter the coverage gap, or “donut hole.”

-- Switch to lower-cost drugs.
-Talk to your doctor about using generic and/or over-the-counter drugs.
+- Switch to lower-cost medications.
+Talk to your doctor about using generic and/or over-the-counter prescription drugs and whether these options could work for your condition(s).
 Many generic drugs work as well as costly brand-name prescriptions, and this could save you money each year and keep you out of the coverage gap.

 - Ask your plan about prescription mail-order programs.
-They can save you money on medications.
+They can save you money on medications that you take over a longer period (for example, a 30-day or 90-day supply).

-- Always use your Medicare drug plan membership card when you get your medications.
-When using your card, you may be able to get discounted rates on the drugs you buy, and any money spent on drugs automatically counts toward your deductible.
+- Always use your Medicare plan membership card when you get your medications.
+When using your card, you may be able to get discounted rates on the prescription drugs you buy, and any money spent on covered medications automatically counts toward your plan’s deductible (if it has one).

 What does Medicare Part D cost?

-Your actual costs for prescription drug coverage vary depending on the following:
+Your actual costs for Medicare Part D prescription drug coverage vary depending on the following:

-- Prescription drug plan or Medicare Advantage Prescription drug plan you choose
+- The stand-alone Medicare Part D Prescription Drug Plan or Medicare Advantage Prescription Drug plan you choose

 - Whether you go to a pharmacy in your plan’s network

-- Whether your drugs are on your plan’s formulary (drug list)
+- Whether your prescription drugs are on your Medicare Part D plan’s formulary (list of covered drugs)*

 One of the costs you should consider is your monthly premium.
-Most Medicare Part D stand-alone prescription drug plans and Medicare Advantage Prescription Drug plans charge a monthly premium that varies by plan, so you’ll be responsible for paying that premium.
-Please note that if you’re enrolled in a Medicare stand-alone prescription drug plan and are also enrolled in Medicare Part B, you must also continuing paying your Medicare Part B premium.
-And, if you’re enrolled in a Medicare Advantage plan (with or without prescription drug coverage), you must continue paying your Medicare Part B premium.
+Most stand-alone Medicare Part D Prescription Drug Plans and Medicare Advantage Prescription Drug plans charge a monthly premium that varies by plan, so you’ll be responsible for paying that premium.
+Please note that if you’re enrolled in a Medicare Prescription Drug Plan and are also enrolled in Medicare Part B, you must also continuing paying your Medicare Part B premium.
+And, if you’re enrolled in a Medicare Advantage plan (with or without prescription drug coverage), you must continue paying your Part B premium, along with any premium for your Medicare Advantage coverage.

-In addition to your monthly premium, your costs for Medicare Part D coverage may include:
+In addition to your monthly premium, the costs for your Medicare Part D coverage may include:

-- An annual deductible: This is the amount you pay for your prescriptions before your prescription drug plan or Medicare Advantage Prescription Drug plan starts to share in the costs.
+- An annual deductible: This is the amount you pay for your prescriptions before your Medicare Prescription Drug Plan or Medicare Advantage Prescription Drug plan starts to share in the costs.
 Deductibles vary by plan, and it may be possible to find one with a $0 deductible amount.

-- A copayment/coinsurance: This is the amount you pay out of pocket each time you buy a prescription.
-These costs can vary from plan to plan, and also vary depending on drug tiers and which stage of the benefit you are in at the time of purchase.
-Drugs in a higher tier tend to cost more than those in a lower tier.
+- A copayment/coinsurance: This is the amount you pay out of pocket each time you buy a prescription; it’s your share of the cost after Medicare has paid its part and you’ve reached your plan’s deductible (if any).
+A copayment is typically a flat amount that you pay (for example, you may pay a $10 copayment when you fill a prescription), while a coinsurance is a percentage you may owe (for example, you might pay a 10% coinsurance for generic medications).
+These costs can vary from plan to plan, and also vary depending on drug tiers and which stage of the benefit you are in at the time that you fill the prescription.
+Medicare Prescription Drug Plans and Medicare Advantage plans with prescription drug coverage place covered medications into different cost tiers, and the prescription drugs in higher tiers tend to cost more than those in lower tiers.

-Can I get payment help if my income is low?
+Can I get help with my Medicare Prescription Drug Plan costs if my income is low?

-Medicare offers a program called Low Income Subsidy, also known as Extra Help, for people with low incomes who qualify.
-If you are enrolled in Medicare Part D and have limited income and resources, you may automatically qualify for Low Income Subsidy.
-If you don’t automatically qualify for Low Income Subsidy, you may still apply and be determined to qualify for Extra Help from Medicare.
-If you do qualify, you’ll get help paying for your Medicare Part D costs, such as the premium, deductible, coverage gap, and cost sharing.
+As mentioned, Medicare offers a program called the Low-Income Subsidy, or Extra Help, for eligible people with limited incomes.
+If you are enrolled in Medicare and meet the income and resource requirements for the program, you may automatically qualify for the Low-Income Subsidy in some cases.
+If you don’t automatically qualify for the Low-Income Subsidy, you may still apply to find out if you qualify for Extra Help from Medicare.
+If you do qualify, you’ll get help paying for your Medicare Part D costs, which may include premiums, deductibles, and cost sharing.

-You are deemed automatically eligible for Extra Help if you are in one of the following circumstances:
+You may be automatically eligible for Extra Help if you are in one of the following circumstances:

 - You are entitled to Medicare and get full coverage from a state Medicaid program.